Cisco-SAN/PoafConf/README.md

 From the SO verify the serial number entered is valid

-Provide the name of license fileP
+Provide the name of license file

-rovide the switch IP address , IP gateway and IP netmask
+Provide the switch IP address , IP gateway and IP netmask

 Fill the optional boxes if needed